Forgotten Hard Rock Albums: Black Sabbath, "Cross Purposes"

 I.R.S.
 Records, 1994

-At the dawn of the 1990s, Black Sabbath was approaching something resembling stability after a decade of near-constant lineup changes and turmoil.
+At the dawn of the 1990s, Black Sabbath was approaching something that resembled stability again, after a decade of near-constant lineup changes and turmoil.
 Against all odds, guitarist and sole original member Tony Iommi had successfully re-built a strong "new" Sabbath lineup with vocalist Tony Martin, drummer Cozy Powell and bassist Neil Murray.
-Their albums like 1989's Headless Cross and 1990's Tyr weren't exactly setting the charts on fire, but they were laying a new foundation for Sabbath to build upon.
+Albums like 1989's Headless Cross and 1990's Tyr may not have been setting the sales charts on fire, but they were laying a solid foundation for Sabbath to build upon.
 For the first time since the early '80s, Black Sabbath felt like an actual "band" again, rather than a glorified Iommi solo project.

 Cross Purposes kicks off with "I Witness," a thumping hard-rock number with plenty of Geezer's patented muscular bass work.
 Tony Martin gets to show his vocal versatility with the one two punch of the dark, moody "Cross of Thorns" and then the crunchy "Psychophobia," which appears to contain a lyrical shot at Ronnie Dio when Martin croons, "It's time to kiss the Rainbow good-bye."